linnea-vdb/linnea-vdb/README.md

 - 👋 Hi, I’m @linnea-vdb
 - 👀 I’m interested in lots of stuff
 - 🌱 I’m currently learning: nothing?
-- 💞️ I’m looking to collaborate on nothing really
+- 💞️ I’m looking to collaborate on BoomReal.

 - 📫 How to reach me: don't.

 <!---